thephpleague/plates/doc/upgrading-from-v3.md

 The `Template` class is completely different and has been moved to `Leauge\Plates\Template`.
 In v3, the Template class was responsible for rendering the php files and providing context within the templates themselves.
 This behavior has been moved into the `RenderTemplate` implementations.
 Templates are now simply immutable value objects.

-So this means you can no longer manually create and render templates, you need a `RenderTemplate` to actuall render the template into a string.
+So this means you can no longer manually create and render templates, you need a `RenderTemplate` to actually render the template into a string.

 ```php
 $renderTemplate = League\Plates\Engine::create('/path/to/templates')